 Pluto applies a potently manipulative force capable of annihilating everything that stood before, destroying it entirely by (eventually) transforming it into something completely new.

 No matter how innocent, peaceful or calm things may have previously stood, Pluto’s seed of temptation infects the heart’s ‘desire principle’ with obsessive force to seize extreme governance.
 All former interests and affections slowly become infected with a corrosive germ that slowly goes to work, diabolically turning them to pale grey.
 In its place emerges a burning, overriding urge to pull towards the forbidden one, often with a ferocity that will stop at nothing.

 When Venus is ‘infected’ by Pluto, it is as if a ‘third-party entity’ steps in and assumes power over our carnal desires.
 From this point, we are inclined to go to any lengths, do whatever it takes to glut our appetite, to claim our prize.
 We become so possessed with a fetish ‘to ravish and behold’ that we pay almost no regard to existing laws, customs, constraints, or consequences.

 The urge to devour (or be devoured) by the power of love flares violently, seizing total control over every aspect of our lives.
 Plunging us deep beneath life’s banal norms and ordinarinesses, it seems all ‘sensible’ choices wither away, vanquished by our fanatical preference to an invisible pull so passionate that to an outsider, it looks like madness.

-What follows is the gradual degeneration of our carnal weaknesses, to the point where they eventually fall away from our soul.
+What follows is the gradual degeneration of our carnal weaknesses to the point where they eventually fall away from our souls.

 Pluto in love is not only a physically possessive and emotionally demanding lover; he is a jealous and controlling master, prone to become violent and tyrannical should anything hamper or interfere with the master having his way.